louking/contracts/docs/contract-admin-reference.rst

    for formatting your results file.

    We have penciled you in for next year on <“renew” Date>.
-Please let us know as soon as possible if you can confirm you’ll be staging your event again next year, or if you’re sure you won’t be.
+Please let us know as soon as possible if you can confirm you'll be staging your event again next year, or if you're sure you won't be.

-   And we’d love to hear how well you think we performed.
+   And we'd love to hear how well you think we performed.
 Please take a very short survey at <survey link>.

    [if premiumpromotion]

-   Please don’t forget to send email addresses of your participants to communication@steeplechasers.org.
+   Please don't forget to send email addresses of your participants to communication@steeplechasers.org.
 These folks will be included in our mailings about Frederick area local races.